aaronsaray/aaronsaray.com/_posts/2020-09-21-dev-manager-3-3-types-of-devs.md

 ~ Red Green (or [Jim Wright](https://quoteinvestigator.com/2014/11/10/you-unique) - why am I so bad at picking quotes?)

 You are unique, intelligent and learning to do your job better.
 A step above the rest (that’s why you’re reading this newsletter, right?)
 You’re certainly different than other managers who don’t care.
 But remember, each one of your developers is unique and different, too.
 It’s your job to understand that and apply this knowledge to your leadership.

+> You're on your way as a great Dev Manager.
+Check out more [management entries](/tag/management) to continue your journey.